Quickstart

 a2rchi list-deployments

-You should see something like:
+You should see output similar to:

 Existing deployments: